...

 Vegetarian's Japan Guide

-Takayama – A City that No One Will Be Bored with
+Takayama: A City That No One Will Be Bored With

 Takayama City in Gifu Prefecture is one of the destinations that most people won’t miss when the Chūbu region (中部地方) is on their itinerary.
-Commonly referred to as Hida Takayama (飛騨高山), the city is conveniently located close to a couple of famous tourist spots such as Shirakawa-gō, Kamikōchi, Kanazawa, and Hida Furukawa (for those who are big fans of the anime movie – Your Name!).
+Commonly referred to as Hida Takayama (飛騨高山), the city is conveniently located close to a couple of famous tourist spots such as Shirakawa-gō and Hida Furukawa (for those who are big fans of the anime movie – Your Name!).
+With its old, well-preserved townships and other popular attractions, the city is now a prime candidate for both Japanese and foreign visitors seeking to experience the rural elements of Japan.

 Most of the attractions in Takayama City are just within walking distance, but there are also bus services connecting you to those attractions if you ever need one.